-Under the law, you have just four years to file your claim before the Florida statute of limitations runs out.
+Under the law, you have just two years to file your claim before the Florida statute of limitations runs out.
 If your claim is not filed before this deadline, you will no longer have the right to have your case heard in the Boca Raton civil court system.

 Preparing for Your Spinal Cord Injury Case

 If you are hoping to maximize the compensation you are awarded in your spinal cord injury claim, you must always be prepared to go through the insurance and civil claims process.
 Although many people hope to settle outside of court with the insurance company, this may not be enough to meet your needs adequately.